-It’s a testament to the foresight of our organization’s leaders that these objectives are as relevant today—if not more so—than they were more than 70 years ago.
+It’s a testament to the foresight of our organization’s leaders that these objectives are as relevant today—if not more so—than they were 75 years ago.

 Strengthening Our Community…And Advancing the Science of Food

 IFT builds on our rich history as a forum for professionals in industry, academia, and government to gather, network, learn, and contribute to the global advancement of science.
 At a time when the world is getting smaller and there is a need to advance the science of food to address critical societal issues such as hunger, malnutrition, and sustainability for a growing global population, we are committed to: